Endowment Annuities, Also Known as the Model T Annuity

 Endowment means the contract ended and New York Life paid.

 Just like the evolution of every other financial instrument, endowment annuities have evolved.
 Life expectancy has increased as well as worker benefits such as pensions, IRAs and 401 (k).
-When my dad bought his endowment annuity, none of that existed, it was every man for himself.
-In the past, endowment annuities provided a set income (or lump sum) at fixed period, the contract had an ending date.
-Annuities are contracts and as such have certain contractual terms and agreements that must be spelled out.
+When my dad bought his endowment annuity, none of that existed; it was every man for himself.
+In the past, endowment annuities provided a set income (or lump sum) at a fixed period; the contract had an ending date.
+Annuities are contracts and, as such, have specific contractual terms and agreements that must be spelled out.
 Among those is an end date.

-A few years back the Congress changed the rules for IRAs. (individual retirement accounts) In the past, an IRA had to be used by age 90.
-What was found was that people were living longer and their IRA funds were used up before they were used up.
+A few years back, Congress changed the rules for IRAs. (individual retirement accounts) In the past, an IRA had to be used by age 90.
+It was found that people were living longer, and their IRA funds were used up before they were used up.

-Congress agreed and the termination period for an IRA was moved to age 115, which at this time is beyond any practical life expectancy.
+Congress agreed, and the termination period for an IRA was moved to age 115, which at this time is beyond any reasonable life expectancy.
 Now instead of being forced to remove 100% of your funds from your IRA by age 90, you are allowed an extra 25 years to spend it and deal with any tax liability.

-The need for annuitization now is becoming more and more obsolete, being replaced by newer products that have evolved with an income rider.
+The need for annuitization is becoming increasingly obsolete, replaced by newer products that have evolved with an income rider.
 Income riders come with high guarantees specified as interest yield.
 It is very possible today to find an income rider with a fixed and guaranteed interest rate of 4 to 6% (or higher).
 Income riders are flexible, they can be stopped and started again at a later date, and they can be completely customized for the individual’s needs and goals.

-Annuities are regulated by each state department of Insurance (DOI), and the products can differ from state to state.
+Annuities are regulated by each state’s Department of Insurance (DOI), and the products can differ from state to state.
 Make sure you completely understand the annuity and its contractual limits and benefits before buying.
 Annuities can provide enormous benefits for people in specific situations and goals.
 Investigate for yourself the benefits annuities can offer.